 Results suggest that the Phillips curve is alive and well and has been fairly stable since the early 1980s.4 Importantly, our cycle decomposition shows that the business cycle is not always the dominant component.
-Large oil price fluctuations can move prices away from the real-nominal relationship by direct impaction energy services prices and by shifting consumers' expectations away from the rational forecast ("disanchoring" them), and hence inducing expectationdriven fluctuations in prices.
+Large oil price fluctuations can move prices away from the real-nominal relationship both by directly impacting energy services prices and by shifting consumers' expectations away from the rational forecast - 'disanchoring' them - and hence inducing expectation driven fluctuations in prices.
 This result confirms the intuition of Coibion and Gorodnichenko (2015).
-We provide confirmation of the importance of using expectational data to identify both trend inflation and the Phillips curve while dealing with disturbances to expectations that, albeit reflected in inflation, are unrelated to real variables and fundamentals.
+We provide confirmation of the importance of using expectational data to identify both trend inflation and the Phillips curve, while dealing with disturbances to expectations that, albeit reflected in inflation, are unrelated to real variables and fundamentals.
 From a policy perspective, the stable inflation trend is an indication of the Fed's success in anchoring expectations.
-However, our results also point to the challenges that policymakers have to overcome in guiding expectations and stabilizing the economy in the presence of large energy price disturbances.
+However, our results also point to the challenges that policymakers have to overcome in guiding expectations and stabilising the economy in the presence of large energy price disturbances.

 There are several by-products of our analysis: we obtain a model-consistent estimate of the output gap and potential output; we also assess the stability of Okun's law and the quality of core inflation as an indicator of underlying inflation.
-Indeed, our approach generates an indicator of cyclical inflation that is clean not only from the direct effect of oil prices, as is the case for core inflation, but also from their indirect effects.
+Indeed, our approach generates an indicator of cyclical inflation which is clean not only from the direct effect of oil prices, as is the case for core inflation, but also from their indirect effects.

-The paper starts with a brief discussion of our methodology and related literature in the remainder of this section.
-In section II we introduce a stylized model of inflation dynamics that provides the intuition for our approach.
-In sections III and IV, we specify the empirical model, while in sections V and VI, we discuss empirical results.
-The last section concludes.
-The online appendix provides details on the Bayesian estimation of the model, an out-of-sample forecasting evaluation, additional results, and color charts for all of the models discussed in the paper.
+The paper starts with a brief discussion of our methodology and related literature, in the remainder of this section.
+In section 2 we then introduce a stylised model of inflation dynamics which provides the intuition for our approach.
+In section 3 and 4 we specify the empirical model while in section 5 and 6 we discuss empirical results.
+In section 7 we present an out-of-sample forecasting evaluation and the last section concludes.